-In 2011, we travelled across South Africa in our tiny Chevy Spark.
+We travelled across South Africa for 5 weeks in our tiny Chevy Spark car.
 The trip was a blast, but what really made it amazing was the freedom we had to make many stops along the way.
 The Garden Route, which extends from Mossel Bay in the Western Cape to the Storms River near the Eastern Cape, was one of our favourite stretches of road on this trip.

 With so much to do along the way, we decided it would be a good idea to share our favourite stops on the famous N2 Garden Route highway.